-Our associate attorney, Jessica Steele, has been with The Foster Firm since 2015.
+Our associate attorney, Jessica Bauer, has been with The Foster Firm since 2015.
 Ms. Bauer has experience in many areas of family law including: Divorce, Child Custody (time sharing), Child Support, Enforcement Issues, Modifications, Relocations, Prenuptial and Postnuptial Agreements, Contempt Hearings, Domestic Violence Injunctions, and any other related issues.
-Outside of her practice within the Law Firm, Ms. Steele volunteers her professional time to assist foster parents with their legal issues.
-She also continues to be an independent legal consultant for a Florida non-profit for foster parents called Go Foster!, Inc. She continues to work closely with numerous foster parents and provides discounted legal services and free consultations for them.
-Prior to joining The Foster Firm, Ms. Steele worked as a trial attorney for the State of Florida Department of Children and Families (DCF).
+Outside of her practice within the Law Firm, Ms. Bauer volunteers her professional time to assist foster parents with their legal issues.
+She has worked as an independent legal consultant for a Florida non-profit for foster parents called Go Foster!, Inc. She continues to work closely with numerous foster parents and provides discounted legal services and free consultations for them.
+Prior to joining The Foster Firm, Ms. Bauer worked as a trial attorney for the State of Florida Department of Children and Families (DCF).
 From her years within DCF, she became a skilled advocate both in and out of court.
-From legal drafting to courtroom appearances, Ms. Steele has the professional experience and capacity to fight for a successful resolution to your case.
-Ms. Steele believes that each case is unique and requires individual attention so that a creative, and workable solution can be reached.
+From legal drafting to courtroom appearances, Ms. Bauer has the professional experience and capacity to fight for a successful resolution to your case.
+Ms. Bauer believes that each case is unique and requires individual attention so that a creative, and workable solution can be reached.

-Ms. Steele has been to 25 different countries and lived in 8 of them.
+Ms. Bauer has been to 25 different countries and lived in 8 of them.
 However, she considers herself to be "from" Niceville, as she graduated from Niceville High School and her family continues to reside in the area.
-Ms. Steele is a CrossFit Level 1 Trainer, photographer, and Spanish tutor.
-In her free time, she enjoys going on dates with her fiancé, and any activity that involves the beautiful Emerald Coast or her Aussiedor puppy, Diesel Bauer and Aussiepoo puppy, Buster Bauer.
+Ms. Bauer is a CrossFit Level 1 Trainer, photographer, and Spanish tutor.
+In her free time, she enjoys going on dates with her husband, and any activity that involves the beautiful Emerald Coast or her Aussiedor puppy, Diesel Bauer and Aussiepoo puppy, Buster Bauer.